-AFJROTC1 A JOURNEY INTO AVIATION HISTORY (AIR FORCE MANDATE) AF101A/AF102B located at HHS
+AFJROTC1 A JOURNEY INTO AVIATION HISTORY AF101A/AF102B

 Introduction to aerospace education and leadership.
 Cadets gain a basic knowledge of the origins and development of today's aerospace world.
 The course covers the development of flight from dreams of the early Chinese to the Gulf War.
 Fundamentals of Leadership include customs and courtesies of the Air Force and basic drill ceremonies.